Noah Ogle Place: Noah Ogle cabin

 The Noah Ogle cabin consists of two cabins sharing a single chimney, known as a "saddlebag" cabin.
 The cabins were built approximately five years apart, the second cabin being added as Ogle's family grew.
 Both cabins measure 18 ft by 20 ft, and each consists of one story and a loft.
 The cabin's walls consist of hewn logs connected by half-dovetail notches, with six doors (one on the front and back wall of each cabin, and two next to the chimney to allow quick passage between the two buildings).
 Each cabin has a split-oak shingled roof, a sawn board floor, and hearths made of rubble.
 The cabin's windows were initially shuttered, but eventually replaced with glass.
 One cabin has a small window near the floor that allowed chickens to enter to escape predators.
 A covered porch spans both the front and back walls of both cabins.

-Images of the cabin were also used by Sleepycabin (a group of web animators) as background images for Sleepycast, a comedy podcast where they would talk about personal experiences.